communicationWhales/communicationWhales.github.io/_posts/2020-02-28-sample-markdown.md

 ### [Orca-Spot](https://www.nature.com/articles/s41598-019-47335-w)
-#### ORCA-SPOT uses deep learning techniques, specifically convolutional neural networks (CNNs), that manage the binary classification problem, Whale sound or noise
+#### ORCA-SPOT uses deep learning techniques, specifically convolutional neural networks (CNNs), that manage the binary classification problem: Whale sound or noise
 ORCA-SPOT architecture is built upon the principles of a ResNet.
 ResNet is a form of convolutional neural network used primarily for image processing.
 The developers chose ResNet 18 as a base design for the Orca Spot.